imattau/nostr-community-conventions/ncc-manager/README.md

 ## Documentation

+- [User Guide](docs/user-guide.md) - How to use the app to manage conventions.
 - [Architecture Overview](docs/architecture.md) - System design and data flow.
 - [Nostr Event Kinds](docs/event-kinds.md) - Details on Kind 30050, 30051, 30052, and 30053.
 - [Internal API](docs/api.md) - Documentation for the local REST API.